HTV04/ForkDiskSysROM/README.md

 ## APIs
 ### Legend
-So this is the way I'm formatting the legend ~~totally not a traffic light~~:
+So this is the way I'm formatting the legend for the status ~~totally not a traffic light~~:
 | Symbol | Description |
 | - | - |
 | :green_circle: | Fully implemented, open-source |